jacobsuenws/Project_GrabCoke/README.md

 This is for the Grab Coke project.
 Code necessary will be included in the git repository

+For making a complete package of the learning ros package, all the files is kept here to reduce any possible error when taking off uneccessary files

 Please click for wiki to have more detail description

 **Table of Contents**